An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Background

-\textbf{Evolutionary Game Theory \& Replicator Dynamics.} Game Theory has been extensively used to understand MARL equilibria and convergence \citep{yang2020overview}, providing static views of the system but struggles with the non-stationarity in multi-agent learning.
-Evolutionary Game Theory, a branch of Game Theory, has emerged as a more suitable alternative as it models adaption through selection and mutation \textit{over time}.
-Labelled as Replicator Dynamics \citep{maynard1982evolution, hofbauer1998evolutionary}, the agent-centric system is reformulated as a population level dynamical system that denotes the evolving population share of agent strategies over time.
-Evolutionary game theory introduces evolutionary stable strategies that are an asymptotically stable fixed point of the replicator dynamical system.
-MARL updates and replicator dynamics are strongly linked as the population share of each strategy can be related to the probability of taking a certain action, as if viewing through the lens of a single agent \citep{bloembergen2015evolutionary}.
-For example, Cross learning \citep{cross1973stochastic} admits a formal correspondence to replicator dynamics in normal-form games, converging to the replicator dynamics in the continuous time limit \citep{borgers1997learning}.
-Subsequent work extended these links to more complex scenarios, including stochastic and sequential games \citep{hennes2009state, galstyan2013continuous, hennes2020neural}.
-However, there is a disconnect between replicator dynamics theory and practical implementations of MARL.
-Firstly, an infinite population or mean-field approximation is assumed, abstracting away from the local, trajectory-dependent updates of individual agents.
-Secondly, algorithm specific details such as exploration, non-myopic updates, bootstrapping, and function approximation that are inherent sources of stochasticity aren't modelled by replicator dynamic.
-Consequently, replicator dynamics can provide powerful qualitative and geometric insights for MARL (e.g., why rock-paper-scissors leads to cycling), but fails to capture finite-agent effects, stochastic learning, and other complexities of modern MARL algorithms.
+\textbf{Evolutionary Game Theory \& Replicator Dynamics.} Evolutionary Game Theory provides a population-level perspective on adaptation over time via Replicator Dynamics \citep{maynard1982evolution, hofbauer1998evolutionary}, where the agent centric system is reformulated as an aggregate level dynamical system that denotes the evolving community share of agent strategies.
+MARL updates and replicator dynamics are strongly linked: the population share of each strategy can be related to the probability of taking a certain action, as if viewing through the lens of a single agent \citep{bloembergen2015evolutionary}.
+For example, Cross learning \citep{cross1973stochastic} admits a formal correspondence to replicator dynamics in normal-form games, converging in the continuous time limit \citep{borgers1997learning}, with extensions to certain stochastic and sequential games \citep{hennes2009state, galstyan2013continuous, hennes2020neural}.
+However, there is a disconnect between replicator dynamics theory and practical MARL implementations: classical replicator dynamics assumes infinite populations and omits key algorithmic features such as exploration, bootstrapping, and function approximation that are inherent sources of stochasticity.
+Consequently, replicator dynamics provides powerful insights but fails to capture finite agent effects and stochastic learning.